-This routine is flexible.
-You can choose one habit from each part of the day or start with only one small change.
+This guide is built for real life.
+You can choose one habit from each part of the day, or start with only one small change and let the routine grow slowly.

 Morning Routine